November 28, 2012

 "We ran a very smart campaign: highlighting the benefits of keeping marijuana out of hands of young people, really generating tax revenue to benefit state and public schools, allowing law enforcement officials to focus on more serious crimes," Tvert says.
 "I think women, just like most men, agreed these were compelling reasons."

+The numbers back up Tvert's claim.
+While the majority of women ended up opposing Colorado's unsuccessful 2006 legalization attempt, bringing men with them and eliminating any chance of victory, pre-election polling during this election cycle showed support from women not simply remaining steady, but growing.
 Exit polls confirmed what pre-election surveys suggested: Support from women remained above water, with 53 percent backing Amendment 64's passage.
 And Washington, with its tighter restrictions, saw the same percentage of female support -- 53 percent of women backed I-502, with only 47 percent opposing.
 "You look at the numbers, and you can see that women remained constant," St. Pierre notes.
 "Both campaigns looked at the data and strategy from what turned out to be an expensive failed experiment in California in 2010, so both camps took certain aspects of that -- the needs to address home cultivation and DUIDs, especially -- and applied them, tested them in their own focus and polling groups, and found them sufficient."

 However, women aren't the sole demographic pro-legalization camps eyed.
 After all, much as Obama's reelection showed that the Anglo-Christian-male bloc has become insufficient for victory -- if, as David Simon wrote, "there is no normal" -- marijuana backers understood they'd need to cultivate their own coalition of communities.